yoadsn/ArrowDiagramGenerator/README.md

 The generator follows a basic algorithm I came up with to generate the final arrow graph.
 I will explain more about the steps of this algorithm in a blog post I plan to publish soon.

 The generator can be used standalone as long as you can provide it with the expected data (activities and dependencies) and work with the output result (graph).
-I have some vague plans to embed it in an office app targeting MS Project, but I guess free time stands between me and this goal.
+I have some vague plans to embed it in an office store app targeting MS Project, but I guess free time stands between me and this goal.

-The generator still produces quite verbose diagrams and does not support some fancy optimization like collapsing multiple activities into one edge (when possible) and reducing diagram complexity by introducing milestones.
+The generator still produces quite verbose diagrams and does not support some fancy optimizations like collapsing multiple activities into one edge (when possible) and reducing diagram complexity by introducing milestones.
 I would appreciate any contributions to improve on that.

 # Contributing #

 There is a lot more to do to make this a useful tool (for the admittedly small community of people who actually needs it).
-I would love PR's, Comments or Issues.
+I would love PR's, Comments or Issues opened.
 Any feedback on the work I have done is welcome and appreciated.

 # Requirements #